-aspects of managing staff performance evaluation within one month after the end of

-including: recruiting, the performance cycle.

-interviewing, selecting, Ensures that management engages with each employee to

-developing, retaining, career develop an Individual Development Plan that identifies,

-development, performance communicates and supports specific personal learning

-planning and evaluation, pay opportunities that are aligned with the Agency's business

-actions and terminating. needs.

-Allocates and re-assigns staff as Oversees employee relations and disciplinary processes

-needed. in accordance with to the Administrative Manual and

-State guidance.

-Oversees the process for Fosters a climate of accountability by providing regular

-authorizing Paid or Unpaid performance feedback, taking resolute action against

-Leave (in all forms, and as weak performance and recognizes exceptional

-outlined in the LDSS HR performance.
+aspects of managing staff performance evaluation within one month after the end of including: recruiting, the performance cycle. interviewing, selecting, Ensures that management engages with each employee to developing, retaining, career develop an Individual Development Plan that identifies, development, performance communicates and supports specific personal learning planning and evaluation, pay opportunities that are aligned with the Agency's business actions and terminating. needs.
+Allocates and re-assigns staff as Oversees employee relations and disciplinary processes needed. in accordance with to the Administrative Manual and State guidance.
+Oversees the process for Fosters a climate of accountability by providing regular authorizing Paid or Unpaid performance feedback, taking resolute action against Leave (in all forms, and as weak performance and recognizes exceptional outlined in the LDSS HR performance.
 Manual).
-Holds supervisory staff accountable for leading and

-developing staff via their respective performance

-Certifies FLSA status of all evaluations.
+Holds supervisory staff accountable for leading and developing staff via their respective performance Certifies FLSA status of all evaluations.
 LDSS positions/employees.
-Creates a climate where everyone is motivated to stretch

-beyond their own individual expectations.

-Advises the board of any Follows VDSS guidelines for recruitment, hiring,

-personnel problems that might performance management, employee relations and

-possibly result in adverse disciplinary actions.

-personnel actions which could

-involve the board.

-Approves and signs service

-contracts.

-Grants or denies permission to

-employees to engage in outside

-employment.

-Applies professional standards

-regarding ethics, privacy and

-conflicts of interest to a variety

-of situations, consulting with

-the VDSS Regional Office as

-needed.
+Creates a climate where everyone is motivated to stretch A decises the beautief and beyond their own individual expectations.
+Advises the board of any Follows VDSS guidelines for recruitment, hiring, performance management, employee relations and personnel problems that might possibly result in adverse disciplinary actions. personnel actions which could disciplinary actions. involve the board. mivorve the board.
+Approves and signs service contracts. contracts.
+Grants or denies permission to employees to engage in outside employment.
+Applies professional standards regarding ethics, privacy and conflicts of interest to a variety 1 of situations, consulting with the VDSS Regional Office as needed.

 Manages staff either directly or indirectly, establishing clear roles, responsibilities, objectives, and success measures.
 Ensures appropriate staffing levels are maintained in the agency and advocates for positions from the locality as needed.
 Community Engagement Fosters community collaboration with other agencies and community organizations to collectively address community challenges and meet the needs of its residents.
 Develops and maintains relationships with external organizations to facilitate program goals.
 20% Maintains positive interactions with local governing bodies and their staff.
 Serves on local boards and committees that can be an ally in furthering the mission of the agency.
 When requested, provides appropriate staff members to speak at various community meetings, gatherings, etc. Works with patterns in the community and state to develop or improve services to help alleviate human suffering locally.
-Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments: Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments: Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments:
+Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments:

-Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments: Special Assignments: Performance Measures for Special Assignments: Rating Earned for Special Assignments: Special Assignment Comments (Supervisor comments required if rating is any rating other than "Meets Expectations"): Emergency Management Serves as assigned.
+Special Assignments: Performance Measures for Special Assignments: Rating Earned for Special Assignments: Special Assignment Comments (Supervisor comments required if rating is any rating other than "Meets Expectations"): Emergency Management Serves as assigned.
 Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments: Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments: Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments: Employee's Development Plan (Learning goals): For new Local Directors, complete the required Local Director training as outlined in the offer letter within the specified time.
 Refer to Individual Development Plan, if applicable.
-PART VI - Other Si Period gnificant Results for the Evaluation
+PART VI - Other Significant Results for the Evaluation Period